David Hermance

 David W. Hermance (September 27, 1947 – November 25, 2006) was an American automotive engineer called the "American father of the Prius."
-According to Automotive News, Hermance was considered the top American executive for alternative fuel vehicles.
+According to Automotive News, he was considered the top American executive for alternative fuel vehicles.

+Early life and education

+Hermance was born in Logansport, Indiana to Keith Weston Hermance and Margaret "Peg" Johnstone Hermance.

+Hermance earned a Bachelor of Science degree in engineering from the General Motors Institute.